ibm-cloud-docs/openwhisk/cli_install.md

 A historical record of versions that show highlights and bug fixes.
 {:shortdesc}

+v1.0.34 (24 September 2019)
+* Fixed a bug with the `fn property get` command that displayed incorrect authentication key and default namespace after switching API hosts or regions.

 v1.0.33 (11 September 2019)
 * Fixed a bug that results in the incorrect {{site.data.keyword.openwhisk_short}} API host being retained after switching API hosts or regions.